webplatform/docs/tutorials/canvas_notearsgame/index.md

 ==Collision detection==

-We've got all these dealies flying around on the screen, but they're not interacting with each other.
-In order to let everything know when to blow up, we'll need to add some sort of collision detection.
+Now that we have images flying around on the screen, notice that they're not interacting with each other.
+Let's add collision detection to let the objects know when they've collided, and therefore when to blow up.

 Let's use a simple rectangular collision detection algorithm: